Scattering using real-time path integrals: Summary and Conclusions

-The calculations presented in this paper formally involve applying the $30^{th}$ power of a $5000 \times 5000$ matrix to a fixed vector (for the transition matrix element calculations the $100^{th}$ power of a $10000 \times 10000$ matrix).
+The $p=5.0$ calculations presented in this paper formally involve applying the $30^{th}$ power of a $5000 \times 5000$ matrix to a fixed vector (for the transition matrix element calculations the $100^{th}$ power of a $10000 \times 10000$ matrix).
 This corresponds to averaging over $5000^{30}$ (resp $(10000)^{100}$) equivalence classes of paths.
 Because the one-step probabilities could be computed analytically, accurately and efficiently, matrix elements could be computed on the fly, which means that the computer storage required for these calculations amounted to storing few complex vectors of length 5000(10000).
-Most of the calculations took a few minutes on a desktop personal computer.
 One of the surprising aspects of these calculations is the stability of the sums over the complex probabilities.

-The calculations presented were performed in minutes on a desktop computer.
+The $p=5.0$ calculations presented were performed in minutes on a desktop computer.
+The $p=1.0$ and $p=2.5$ calculations required larger space-time volumes and more time steps and took more than a day on the same computer.
+In terms of the number of cylinder sets the $p=1.0$ calculations presented used the equivalent of $(15000)^{1000}$ cylinder sets while the $p=2.5$ calculations used the equivalent of $(16000)^{1000}$ cylinder sets.
+As a result they took considerably longer.
 No attempt was made to be efficient.
 All intervals and time steps were taken to be the same size.
 This is the analog of computing a Riemann integral with equally spaced intervals.
 There is a great deal of freedom both in how to choose intervals and time slices that was not exploited.
-No attempt was made to compute powers of the product of the one-step probability matrix with the potential matrix.
+Some strategies that could be explored would be use more resolution of cylinder sets near classical paths.
+The structure of the potential could be used to determine and optimal decomposition of each time slice into intervals.
 The presented calculations simply applied the same matrix $N$ times to the initial vector.
 The application of the one-step probability matrix to a localized vector could be made more efficient by discarding small components of the resulting vector, reducing the size of the vector that must be stored for each time step.
-None of these potential efficiencies were utilized.
+The one step complex probabilities approximate a unitary transfer matrix for free evolution, however exact unitarity is not forced on the resulting matrices.
+Designing the one step probability so the matrix is exactly unitary may reduce errors.